 The group insisted we set up tarps to wait out the heat.
-Suddenly, I heard a shout, and glanced up to see Jason waving from the passenger seat of a Border Patrol truck, as it sped down the road.
-I later learned that he had said “screw the heat,” and decided to head for Lordsburg, having flashed his badge at a brother law enforcement officer, and gotten a hitch.
+Suddenly, I heard a shout and glanced up to see Jason waving from the passenger seat of a Border Patrol truck as it sped down the road.
+I later learned that he had said, “screw the heat,” and decided to head for Lordsburg, having flashed his badge at a brother law enforcement officer and gotten a hitch.
 The others groaned and cursed as they settled under their sun cabanas, glaring resentfully after Jason.
-I will admit, that visions of air condition and Pepsi's danced through my head.
+I will admit that visions of air conditioners and Pepsi’s danced through my head.

 I felt much more settled tonight.
 It was good to be home.